Meet the cast of BBC One’s The Nest - TheNewsTrace

 How far would you go to have a baby?
-That’s one of the questions at the coronary heart of BBC One’s upcoming Glasgow-set surrogacy thriller The Nest, starring Line of Responsibility’s Martin Compston and Gentleman Jack’s Sophie Rundle as a rich couple who enlist an adolescent to develop into their surrogate.
+That’s one of the questions at the coronary heart of BBC One’s upcoming Glasgow-set surrogacy thriller The Nest, starring Line of Obligation’s Martin Compston and Gentleman Jack’s Sophie Rundle as a rich couple who enlist a young person to turn into their surrogate.

-Learn on for every little thing that you must find out about the cast and characters of BBC One’s The Nest.
+Learn on for every part you want to find out about the cast and characters of BBC One’s The Nest.

 Martin Compston performs Dan

 Who’s Dan?
 A foul boy turned good, Dan is a self-made man who drives a Bentley and now apparently owns half of Glasgow.
-He’s additionally charitable, even forking out for a large sports activities stadium for the use of underprivileged youngsters.
-A neighborhood hero, Dan appears to have all of it, together with an enormous home and a stupendous spouse, Emily – the solely factor the couple don’t have, nevertheless, is a baby, one thing that Emily particularly desperately needs, and that Dan will give something to provide her…
+He’s additionally charitable, even forking out for an enormous sports activities stadium for the use of underprivileged kids.
+A neighborhood hero, Dan appears to have all of it, together with an enormous home and a phenomenal spouse, Emily – the solely factor the couple don’t have, nonetheless, is a baby, one thing that Emily specifically desperately desires, and that Dan will give something to offer her…

 The place have I seen Martin Compston earlier than?
-Viewers may be stunned at listening to the Scottish actor’s personal regional accent – Compston is finest identified for taking part in Londoner Steve Arnott in the BBC collection Line of Responsibility.
-He’s additionally starred in Traces (as Danny), and tasks together with Mary Queen of Scots, Purple Highway, In Plain Sight, and his breakout function in Candy Sixteen.
+Viewers is likely to be shocked at listening to the Scottish actor’s personal regional accent – Compston is finest identified for enjoying Londoner Steve Arnott in the BBC sequence Line of Obligation.
+He’s additionally starred in Traces (as Danny), and tasks together with Mary Queen of Scots, Crimson Street, In Plain Sight, and his breakout function in Candy Sixteen.

 Sophie Rundle performs Emily

 The place have I seen Sophie Rundle earlier than?
-You’ll little question recognise Rundle from a number of acclaimed drams from latest years.
+You’ll little doubt recognise Rundle from a number of acclaimed drams from latest years.

-Her roles have included Ann Walker (Anne Lister’s spouse) in Gentleman Jack, Vicky (PC Budd’s estranged spouse) in BBC One’s acclaimed thriller Bodyguard, and Ada Shelby in Peaky Blinders.
-Extra just lately she performed lacking particular person Sukey in the drama Elizabeth Is Lacking.

 Mirren Mack performs Kaya

 Who’s Kaya?
-A mysterious eighteen-year-old who’s grown up in a youngsters’s residence and solely just lately begun dwelling on her personal, Kaya is bold and hopes to develop into an entrepreneur like Dan.
-When she meets his spouse Emily by probability, she is straight away fascinated about the couple’s fertility points, and provides to be their surrogate – for a worth.
+A mysterious eighteen-year-old who’s grown up in a kids’s residence and solely not too long ago begun residing on her personal, Kaya is formidable and hopes to turn into an entrepreneur like Dan.
+When she meets his spouse Emily by probability, she is straight away involved in the couple’s fertility points, and provides to be their surrogate – for a worth.

 The place have I seen Mirren Mack earlier than?
-The newcomer has solely starred in a single different on-screen function – as asexual faculty actress Florence in Netflix’s hit teen comedy-drama Intercourse Schooling.
+The newcomer has solely starred in a single different on-screen function – as asexual faculty actress Florence in Netflix’s hit teen comedy-drama Intercourse Training.

 James Harkness performs James